rainamra/FinalProjectDSA/README.md

 Includes a sorting system and an algorithm to calculate severity

 ------------------------------------------------------
+COMPLETED TASK:

+- Created a basic storing system using map, complete with insert,remove, and print functions

 TO DO LIST:

-- Create Storing system ( map / unordered map)
+- ~~Create Storing system ( map / unordered map)~~
 - Sorting Functionality
 - Severity Algorithm, Assign values to each symptoms and incorporate formula